 Building Safety Month around the world puts an important emphasis on working safely within buildings, but we also want to highlight critical expertise that goes into safe construction before anyone ever steps inside.
 Alpha-Omega Geotech is a proud symbol of safe construction and our special inspections and testing teams play an especially important role in ensuring projects get out of the ground safely.

-“We confirm buildings are constructed the way design professionals intend,” says AOG General Manager Blake Bennett.
+“We confirm buildings are constructed the way design professionals intend,” says AOG Business Director Blake Bennett.
 “We validate compliance, and accuracy is our highest priority because safety depends on it.”

 Everyone knows there’s a code for pretty much everything in construction.
 Codes amount to an evolving rule book of standards for doing things right and we’ve been studying it for decades.
 After architects and structural engineers hand off designs to a general contractor, we step up to nail down compliance when construction begins.
 Bennett says that’s when our role immediately becomes crucial.